-The Best Offline No-Wifi RPG Games for Android – March 2019
+The Best Offline No-WiFi RPG Games for Android [December 2020]

 Star Wars: Knights of the Old Republic was one of Bioware’s earliest role-playing games that launched on the PC and consoles in the early 2000’s.
 Even though, today, graphics might not be as modern and detailed as we would normally like, it’s still a fun experience with immersive storytelling, as well as thoroughly developed characters.
 And the best of all — you can play this one offline!

 This game is all about fresh content.
 Since it takes place thousands of years before the Star Wars trilogy begins, players will be pretty new to this world.
 You’ll play as a new Republic soldier, but do have some customizations that you can make to make him or her fairly unique.

 It’s a typical, but exciting good versus evil battle.
 Hundreds of Jedi Knights have fallen to the Sith, and you are the Republic’s last hope to save the galaxy from the crushing tension of the Sith; however, as you quest and progress through the game, you’ll make choices that will determine your side.
 Will you help the Republic and the Jedi regain power, or will you join the Sith to put an end to the Jedi once and for all?